PyTorch Optimization

 torch.manual_seed(0)

-solution_module = load_module_from_path(args.solution_path, add_to_sys_modules=False)
+solution_module = load_module_from_path(args.path, add_to_sys_modules=False)

 solution_model = solution_module.Model(input_size, hidden_size, scaling_factor).to(args.device)